Quantum Coordination without Conditioning under Restricted Information: Classical Correlation Models under Information Constraints

 Imposing \(P(0,1) = P(1,0) = \frac12\) forces \(a,b,1-a,1-b > 0\), which in turn implies \(P(0,0) = ab > 0\) and \(P(1,1) = (1-a)(1-b) > 0\), contradicting the target \(P^\star\).
 Therefore, \(P^\star\) cannot be implemented by any classical local rules under restricted information.

-This example highlights the core classical limitation: even when a distribution admits a latent-variable representation, it may not be realizable by local conditional rules if the latent variable is inaccessible through the information structure.
+This example illustrates the core classical limitation: even when a distribution admits a latent-variable representation, it cannot be realized by local conditional rules if the latent variable is inaccessible through the agents’ information.